Heterogeneous Causal Discovery of Repeated Undesirable Health Outcomes

 \section{Heterogeneous Causal Discovery Framework}

 Figure \ref{fig:csl} presents a high-level overview of our proposed methodology for discovering heterogeneous causes, i.e., causes and causal effect modifiers, that are responsible for triggering or preventing the outcome.
 The framework takes independent and identically distributed (IID) observational data as an input.
 Then, an ensemble of CSL algorithms is employed to learn causal graphical models, which are used to discover prominent causes that trigger or prevent the outcome.
 Finally, the module for heterogeneity analysis takes the discovered causes, observational data, and causal models to discover the effect modifiers of the outcome together with heterogeneous effects estimates.
-The data consists $N$ records of observed variables $\mathbf{X}\in \mathbb{B}^{N\times M}$ and the outcome $Y \in \mathbb{B}^N$.
+The data consists $N$ records each with M-dimensional observed variables, i.e., $\mathbf{X}\in \mathbb{R}^{N\times M}$, and binary outcome $Y \in \mathbb{B}^N$.